 Dream, Design, Build

 Michelle Bell’s home in Boonsboro is a labor of love for her and the talented group of design and construction experts who helped bring it to fruition.
 There was a remarkable synergy among the craftsmen involved with the project, and Michelle brought out the best of their design and construction talents.
-The result is a strikingly handsome residence highlighting the skills of everyone involved, from the builders and civil engineering services subcontractors to the homeowner herself.
+The result is a strikingly handsome residence highlighting the skills of everyone involved, from the builders and subcontractors to the homeowner herself.

 When they first settled in the area, Michelle Bell and her late husband built a large home on a 29-acre tract in Boonsboro.
 Several years after Michelle lost her husband, cardiothoracic surgeon John Howard Bell, in a tragic accident in 2007, Michelle felt like it was time to downsize the house.
 “Part of this was moving forward for me,” explains Michelle.
 “As much as I loved that house, there were a lot of rooms that were not getting used.”